MerapiPanel/MerapiPanel/README.md

 Participate in the review process and address feedback to ensure the quality of your contribution.

 ## License
-Merapi Panel is released under the MIT License.
+MerapiQu is released under the MIT License.

 ## Acknowledgments
 We extend our gratitude to the open-source community for their continuous support and contributions.

-Embrace the power of Merapi Panel and create web applications that mirror the dynamism of nature while fueling your digital innovation.
+Embrace the power of MerapiQu and create web applications that mirror the dynamism of nature while fueling your digital innovation.

 ## Copy code